DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees.md

     - Student Finance
     - Financial Support
 ---
 For most postgraduate teacher training courses in England you need to pay a tuition fee.
+Fees vary depending on the provider.

 ## Postgraduate teacher training course fees